Lynx-Huang/allxonTest/docs/Implement Features/States.md

 }
 ```

-Then you can see Battery's value already update, and update time will show below the value.
+Then you can see the *Battery* value has been updated, and the time of update is displayed below the value.

 ![states-battery](../_img/states-battery-50.png)

 :::note Limitation
-The update frequency of the States value is at least once a minute.
+The update frequency of the **States** value is about once a minute.
 :::